M&A Roundtable: Why Cyber and IT Due Diligence Is Critical For Private Equity Firms

 Thank you all.
 And welcome to another podcast from Alliant M&A, I'm John Gilbert, I co-lead the M&A practice for Alliant.
 Very excited to have Chad Neil with us today.
 Chad leads our cyber M&A services, which include cyber due diligence, IT due diligence and post-acquisition and advisory work.
 Chad brings a wealth of knowledge and expertise from the cybersecurity and information technology industry and has been serving private equity firms and their portfolio companies for a number of years.
 Today, we're going to talk a little bit about cyber due diligence, IT due diligence, and then some services that are done post-acquisition and what it's all about, why we should do it.
 Chad, with that, you know, thank you for joining.
 Appreciate you coming on again.
 Why don't you say a few words about yourself and your background and what we're going to be doing here at Alliant from a cyber information technology standpoint?

 Chad Neale (01:00):

-Thank you, Jonathan, and I'm really excited about the opportunity to adjoin the Alliant M&A team and bring this background that I've developed over the last 30 years around cyber security and more broadly risk management to our clients.
+Thank you, Jonathan, and I'm really excited about the opportunity to join the Alliant M and a team and bring this background that I've developed over the last 30 years around cyber security and more broadly risk management to our clients.
 I've spent 30 years really developing a risk management approach to helping companies solve their cybersecurity and privacy challenges.
-Over the last five years, I've really focused this discipline around transaction advisory and helping private equity firms throughout their entire investment life cycle manage this risk.
+Over the last five years, I've really focused this discipline on transaction advisory and helping private equity firms throughout their entire investment life cycle manage this risk.

 Johnathan Gilbert (01:38):